menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Stapleton is generally considered to be a blue-collar town.
-37.78% of the Stapleton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stapleton is a blue-collar town, with 37.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stapleton is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Stapleton who work in healthcare (18.36%), management occupations (14.01%), and office and administrative support (11.11%).

 Setting & Lifestyle